The newest Versa fitness watch is perfect for anyone with an active lifestyle or users who simply want to track daily

 Slightly sharper resolution than the Versa 2.
 Adds GPS, compass, and Google Assistant connectivity.
 Amazon Alexa is also built-in.
 New PurePulse 2.0 monitor provides more accurate heart data.

 The Versa 3's new infinity band system means old Versa bands aren't compatible.

 This Fitbit goes beyond basic health features and monitors stress, sleep, skin temperature, blood oxygen saturation, and even heart rhythm.
-Display is large and vibrant.
+The display is large and vibrant.
 Equips GPS.
 Supports Amazon Alexa and Spotify.

 Expensive.
 Touchscreen responsiveness could be improved.